paiva-s-lab/FlowCT/README.md

-# **FlowCT**: A semi-automated workflow for deconvolution of immunophenotypic data and objective reporting on large datasets
+# FlowCT: A semi-automated workflow for deconvolution of immunophenotypic data and objective reporting on large datasets

 _Version: 1.0_